rainmaker1618033/morse_invader/readme.md

 - Dot Dash sound effects thanks to Pyaudio.
 - Game Engine thanks to the Pygame community.
-- Selected algorithms originated by ChatGPT and integrated by author.
+- Selected algorithms and assists by ChatGPT and Claude.
 - Background Art inspired by: https://ia.m.wikipedia.org/wiki/File:Morse-code-tree.svg
-- Game concept and balance of the code created by the author.
+- Game design by author.